amrmhassan/smart-wallet/time line.md

 DONE - add the update profile method in the profileProvider then use it to update the current profile states of the profile when adding new transaction

-update the current active profile when editting a transaction DONE - update the current active profile when deleting a transaction
+DONE - update the current active profile when editting a transaction DONE - update the current active profile when deleting a transaction

 create a utils file for operation_on_transactions and put the add transaction method in there and the delete, edit then use them in the add transaction screen
 -- do the last step for the quick actions as well